December 13, 2014

-My mate Ed Stobart a man who know’s a lot about what makes good TV (but not haulage… that’s another Eddy) always says that ‘Cold doesn’t play well’ on TV, that people, sat in their warm living rooms, just don’t get it (where as height always plays well).
+My mate Ed Stobart a man who knows a lot about what makes good TV (but not haulage… that’s another Eddy) always says that “Cold doesn’t play well” on TV, that people, sat in their warm living rooms, just don’t get it (whereas height always plays well).
 And this is the problem with Denali, that in a warm house I could underestimate real horrific cold, killer cold, cold that cuts into your lungs and sucks the heat out from inside you, cold that turns your sweat to ice on the outside of your base layer, cold so intense you know it will chew off any part of your left exposed.
-This is real cold.
+This is really cold.

-On my body I wore what I planned to wear on Denali this winter, my ‘action suit’, a single layer of pile/pertex in the form of the Montane Extreme smock and salopettes, a system that seems to cope well with sweat (on Denali I will add a one piece Brynje base layer made from a mix of wool and polypropylene mesh).
-Over this I had a XL Montane IceGuide jacket - like a Patagonia DAS parka, but with a better outer fabric) which I’d throw over everything when static.
+On my body I wore what I planned to wear on Denali this winter, my ‘action suit’, a single layer of pile/Pertex in the form of the Montane Extreme smock and salopettes, a system that seems to cope well with sweat (on Denali I will add a one-piece Brynje base layer made from a mix of wool and polypropylene mesh).
+Over this, I had an XL Montane IceGuide jacket - like a Patagonia DAS parka, but with a better outer fabric) which I’d throw over everything when static.
 I’ll be wearing a special face mask, similar to what the Russians used when trying to climb K2 in Winter, a neoprene ‘snout’ that recirculates warm air and so reduces heat loss, and cold damage to your lungs (high altitude cough).
-This will be worn with some Julbo goggles so that every part of my face will be covered - the fur trim also traps warmth around your face (part of Indigogo funding is a full and complete list of what gear I’ll take to Alaska, how it worked, and why I took it).
+This will be worn with some Julbo goggles so that every part of my face will be covered - the fur trim also traps warmth around your face.

 When Calum reached me at the first rock band I just said “I don’t think these are optimal conditions” and Calum seemed to agree, and down we went, and literally fought our way back against the deep snow and wild wind.

-Walking back down from the Hornli, dodging in between a fusillade of wind blown ice and snow I reflected back on the nature of winter Alpine climbing and hard mountain routes.
+Walking back down from the Hornli, dodging in between a fusillade of windblown ice and snow I reflected back on the nature of winter Alpine climbing and hard mountain routes.
 In summer, alpine climbing and big rock routes are really just about the climbing, not about survival - survival only comes when things go wrong - benightment or an accident.
-In winter climbing and on a big mountain route survival is the game, and often climbing comes second - because once you stop surviving you’re definately not going to be climbing.
-On the Matterhorn, the Eiger, Troll Wall, Ulvertanna; my approach has always been one of having the maximum ‘survivability’, that each item of kit has the maxium ability to sustain my life in the worst case senario, while not hampering me when it comes to climbing.
-This has meant super warm boots (you can’t move on frozen feet), layers that were very insulting but would not lead to sweaty overheating, and bivy kit that was dependable in the toughest conditions (synthetic fill bags/blanket and synthetic duvets).
+In winter climbing and on a big mountain route survival is the game, and often climbing comes second - because once you stop surviving you’re definitely not going to be climbing.
+On the Matterhorn, the Eiger, Troll Wall, Ulvertanna; my approach has always been one of having the maximum ‘survivability’, that each item of kit has the maximum ability to sustain my life in the worst-case scenario, while not hampering me when it comes to climbing.
+This has meant super warm boots (you can’t move on frozen feet), layers that were very insulting but would not lead to sweaty overheating, and bivvy kit that was dependable in the toughest conditions (synthetic fill bags/blanket and synthetic duvets).
 It’s only when you feel you’ve armoured yourself against the mountain and its moods that you can feel free to really play on it - and that’s where all the fun lies.